pagopa/io-react-native-wallet/src/wallet-instance/README.md

 The following methods are available:
 - `createWalletInstance` creates a new wallet instance;
-- `revokeWalletInstance` revokes a wallet instance by ID.
+- `revokeWalletInstance` revokes a wallet instance by ID;
-- `getWalletInstanceStatus` fecthes the status of wallet instance by ID without the need to require an attestation.
+- `getWalletInstanceStatus` fetches the status of a wallet instance by ID without the need to require an attestation.

 Examples are provided as follows: